ceumicrodata/shell-economics/_episodes/03-working-with-files.md

 ## Working with Files

-### Our data set: FASTQ files
+### Our data set: CSV files

-Now that we know how to navigate around our directory structure, lets start working with our sequencing files.
-We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.
+Now that we know how to navigate around our directory structure, let's start working with our data sets.
+We donwloaded data on procurement contracts from the World Bank to the `WorldBank` directory.

 ### Wild cards

-Navigate to your `untrimmed_fastq` directory.
+Navigate to your `WorldBank` directory.

 ~~~
-$ cd ~/shell_data/untrimmed_fastq
+$ cd ~/data/WorldBank
 ~~~
 {: .bash}

-We are interested in looking at the FASTQ files in this directory.
-We can list all files with the .fastq extension using the command:
+We are interested in looking at the CSV file in this directory.
+We can list all files with the .csv extension using the command:

 ~~~
-$ ls *.fastq
+$ ls *.csv
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq  SRR098026.fastq
+Corporate_Procurement_Contract_Awards.csv
 ~~~
 {: .output}

 The `*` character is a special type of character called a wildcard, which can be used to represent any number of any type of character.
-Thus, `*.fastq` matches every file that ends with `.fastq`.
+Thus, `*.csv` matches every file that ends with `.csv`.

 This command:

 ~~~
-$ ls *977.fastq
+$ ls *Awards.csv
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq
+Corporate_Procurement_Contract_Awards.csv
 ~~~
 {: .output}

-lists only the file that ends with `977.fastq`.
+lists only the file that ends with `Awards.csv`.

 We can use the command `echo` to see how the wildcard character is intepreted by the shell.

 ~~~
-$ echo *.fastq
+$ echo *.csv
 ~~~
 {: .bash}

 ~~~
-SRR097977.fastq SRR098026.fastq
+Corporate_Procurement_Contract_Awards.csv
 ~~~
 {: .output}

-The `*` is expanded to include any file that ends with `.fastq`.
+The `*` is expanded to include any file that ends with `.csv`.

 This command:

 ~~~
-$ ls /usr/bin/*.sh
+$ ls /usr/local/bin/b*
 ~~~
 {: .bash}

 ~~~
-/usr/bin/amuFormat.sh  /usr/bin/gettext.sh  /usr/bin/gvmap.sh
+/usr/local/bin/bead	/usr/local/bin/bs	/usr/local/bin/bundler
+/usr/local/bin/brew	/usr/local/bin/bundle
 ~~~
 {: .output}

-Lists every file in `/usr/bin` that ends in the characters `.sh`.
+Lists every file in `/usr/local/bin` that starts with the character `b`.

 > ## Home vs. Root
 >